 Laboratory experience accompanying BIO 124.

-Corequisites: BIO 124.
+Corequisites: Concurrent registration in BIO 124.
 Offered: Fall, Spring.

 BIO 128 • Integrative Biology: Metabolism, Energy, Biodiversity 3 Credits

-Living organisms face challenges requiring them to either adapt, move, acclimate or perish.
-Through real-world examples, students will gain a fundamental understanding of homeostasis, enzymes, metabolism, energy flow, movement, human systems (e.g., circulatory, nervous, excretory), photosynthesis, cellular respiration, extinction, biodiversity, transformation of matter and acclimation.
+Living organisms face challenges requiring them to either adapt, move, acclimate, or perish.
+Through real-world examples, students will gain a fundamental understanding of homeostasis, enzymes, metabolism, energy flow, movement, human systems (e.g., circulatory, nervous, excretory), photosynthesis, cellular respiration, extinction, biodiversity, transformation of matter, and acclimation.

 BIO 128D • Integrative Biology: Metabolism, Energy, Biodiversity Lab 1 Credit